xjz92/Attach-Dictionary/readme.md

 The ``src_dict_ent`` option should be filled with the name of the dictionary headword file.
 That file should be in the same directory as the training data.
 The ``src_dict_def`` option should be filled with the name of the dictionary defintions file.
 That file should be in the same directory as the training data.

+## BPE version
+To run a BPE version of the code after applying BPE to all data files we recommend fusing headwords found in the headword file.
+The code we used to do this can be foudn in the ./nmt/data/

+## Dictionary files
+We share the dictionary files that were used in our paper in the folder ./nmt/data/

 ## References

 Parts of code/scripts are borrowed/inspired from: